24th, August 2022

 Birth abnormalities such as cleft palate, stillbirth, and preterm abortion have been recorded in certain corticosteroid patients.
 As a result, hydrocortisone injection during pregnancy should be used only if the possible benefit outweighs the potential danger to the fetus.

-NURSING MOTHERS: Because hydrocortisone is secreted in human milk, it should be avoided in nursing mothers.
+NURSING MOTHERS: Hydrocortisone is secreted in human milk, so it should be avoided in nursing mothers.

 What else should I know about injections of hydrocortisone acetate?